 Winnebago Industries (WGO) Gains But Lags Market: What You Should Know

-Heading into today, shares of the recreational vehicle maker had lost 8.78% over the past month, outpacing the Construction sector's loss of 11.02% and lagging the S&P 500's loss of 4.63% in that time.
+Prior to today's trading, shares of the recreational vehicle maker had lost 8.01% over the past month.
+This has lagged the Construction sector's loss of 7.17% and the S&P 500's loss of 3.26% in that time.

-Winnebago Industries will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Winnebago Industries to post earnings of $3.03 per share.
-This would mark year-over-year growth of 42.92%.
-Our most recent consensus estimate is calling for quarterly revenue of $1.1 billion, up 31.1% from the year-ago period.
+Wall Street will be looking for positivity from Winnebago Industries as it approaches its next earnings report date.
+The company is expected to report EPS of $3.03, up 42.92% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.1 billion, up 31.1% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $12.30 per share and revenue of $4.56 billion, which would represent changes of +43.86% and +25.67%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for Winnebago Industries.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for Winnebago Industries should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Winnebago Industries currently has a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Winnebago Industries is holding a Zacks Rank of #1 (Strong Buy) right now.

-In terms of valuation, Winnebago Industries is currently trading at a Forward P/E ratio of 5.49.
-This represents a discount compared to its industry's average Forward P/E of 6.99.
+In terms of valuation, Winnebago Industries is currently trading at a Forward P/E ratio of 5.56.
+Its industry sports an average Forward P/E of 6.99, so we one might conclude that Winnebago Industries is trading at a discount comparatively.

 The Building Products - Mobile Homes and RV Builders industry is part of the Construction sector.
-This industry currently has a Zacks Industry Rank of 38, which puts it in the top 15% of all 250+ industries.
+This group has a Zacks Industry Rank of 5, putting it in the top 2% of all 250+ industries.

 Click to get this free report